 Stockport Grammar School provides exceptional musical opportunities for every child.
 We offer a diverse and inclusive programme of activities, through our curriculum and extensive co-curricular programme.

-All pupils are given the opportunity to learn instruments with an outstanding team of music staff.
+All pupils are given the opportunity to learn instruments with an outstanding team of full-time teachers and peripatetic music staff.
 In addition to being inclusive, we aspire to the highest level of elite music-making in our choirs, bands and orchestras.
 We have a significant number of pupils that have attained grade 8 and beyond.
 Many of our pupils also participate in regional and national music ensembles and at the Junior Royal Northern College of Music.
 A large number of former pupils have gone on to study Music at Oxbridge, UK conservatoires and other leading universities and pursue successful careers in music.

 The activities on offer are intended to provide access for all pupils, including total beginners, in all areas of music and also pathways into music careers for those with outstanding ability.
 We have a large stock of musical instruments and an instrumental tuition scheme that enables all First Year pupils to have introductory lessons on instruments ranging from oboe, clarinet, saxophone, flute, bassoon, cello and double bass to the full range of brass instruments.